Data-efficient machine-learning of complex Fe-Mo intermetallics using domain knowledge of chemistry and crystallography: Author contributions

 \section{Author contributions}

-MF, AM, JJ, YL and TH developed the ML workflow.
+TH conceived the project.
+MF, AM, YL and TH developed the ML workflow.
 WZ and JCC computed the site-occupancy.
 JMJ performed the experiments and the Rietveld refinement.
+TH and RD provided supervision and feedback during the realization of the project.
+MF and TH performed the DFT calculations and drafted the manuscript.
 Results were discussed with all authors.
-TH conceived the project.
-MF and TH performed the DFT calculations and drafted the manuscript.
 All authors contributed to the final version.